nizarcan/flask-vrp-microservice/README.md

 ---

-<p align="center"> A simple HTTP microservice built with Flask that solves VRPs using Google's OR-Tools.
+<p align="center"> Microservice built with Flask that solves VRP using Google's OR-Tools.
     <br>
 </p>